-As a segway from my post about my book on art, here is an introduction I recently wrote for the cosmology chapter in The Search for Hydrino Energy.
+As a segway from my post about my book on art, here is an introduction I recently wrote for the cosmology chapter in

 In the summer of 2002, I lay on a beach at dawn.
 The golden sunrise electrified the air, glazing the sand and the tan of my own skin; I felt lost in it.
 After a swim I trecked back up through narrow streets, passing a wall of stone, and then another, as the pavement became cobble stones beneath my feet, and I entered the heart of the Old Town of Rhodes, once a Medieval fortress.
 On an overlooked side alley, projecting a little over the road, was a small two-story studio.